 \textbf{Relationship to Uniform Price Auctions.} The uniform price auction is an alternative mechanism of allocating multiple homogeneous goods.
 Closely related to the PAB auction, bidders are allocated units in decreasing order of bids, but instead of charging each bidder their corresponding winning bid, each bidder instead pays the smallest winning bid.
 The EU-ETS carbon license auctions use the uniform price auction, rather than the PAB auction, largely due to fairness considerations, as each agent pays the same amount per unit allocated \citep{EUETS}.
 However, our work shows that price fairness is not a concern in the long term when bidders learn how to bid and converge to a common price.
 In a study closely aligned with our research, \cite{brânzei2023online} investigated the problem of learning optimal bidding strategies in multi-unit uniform pricing auctions.
 Since the uniform price auction employs a distinct payment rule, the bid optimization problem necessitates different approaches compared to the PAB auction.
 We show more specifically that the payment structure of PAB allows for additional simplifications in the learning task, allowing faster regret rates compared to uniform price.

-In a study closely aligned with our research, \cite{brânzei2023online} investigated the problem of learning optimal bidding strategies in multi-unit uniform pricing auctions.
-Since the uniform price auction employs a distinct payment rule, the bid optimization problem necessitates different approaches compared to the PAB auction.
-While \cite{brânzei2023online} reformulated the offline bid optimization problem as a path weight maximization problem over a directed acyclic graph (DAG), the construction of these DAGs differs fundamentally from those we constructed in our manuscript for PAB auctions.
-We also emphasize that the decoupling of utility across units is unique to the PAB setting, which enables improved regret guarantees.
-Consequently, the path kernel-based algorithms described in \cite{brânzei2023online} for both the full and bandit settings yield sub-optimal regret in terms of dependence on the number of units in the PAB mechanism.
-As previously mentioned, we introduce an alternative method based on OMD, which achieves regret matching the lower bound.